tinkercademy-bootcamp/chat-project-AK-AKIII/exercise-1/README.md

 - How do you change the code so that you are sending messages to servers other than localhost?
   - We can  change the kServer IP address
 - How do you change the code to send to a IPv6 address instead of IPv4?
-  - IPv6 contains characters as well apart from numbers while IPv4 use just numbers.
+  - IPv6 contains characters as well apart from numbers while IPv4 use just numbers.We should replace AF_INET (IPv4) with AF_INET6 (IPv6).
 - **Bonus**: How do you change the client code to connect by hostname instead of IP address?
   - Unsure
 ## Introduction to Memory Management